DESASTRES NATURALES

-The geographical position of Mexico makes it one of the countries that suffer earthquakes and hurricanes.
-However, the strongest that have been recorded are: A hurricane is part of the tropical cyclone family.
+A hurricane is part of the tropical cyclone family.
 When cloudiness and winds are organized in a spiral circulation around a defined center of low pressure, with thunderstorms or electrical storms concentric around that center, a tropical cyclone has formed.

-Patricia (2015)
+PATRICIA (2015)

 It is classified as the most intense hurricane that has ever hit the country, with winds of 260 km/h, which is why it reached category 5.